 Studies evaluating food allergies have also found that intestinal permeability could be a factor.
 Patients with food allergies had their intestines evaluated in one small study, for example, and results showed that impaired intestinal permeability was present in all of them.

-How gut permeability and other factors interact to create disease is still unclear, however.
+However, how gut permeability and other factors interact to create disease is still unclear.
 What happens first?
 Does leaky gut cause inflammation and lead to disease, or was the inflammation there already, leading to leaky gut and disease?

 We need more studies to figure everything out.
 Meanwhile, it’s important not to oversimplify what’s going on if we are to figure out exactly how to address it.